 my nonchalance about all of this makes me wonder about myself. maybe i’m on some dr. laura berman shit. maybe i’m afraid of love. maybe that’s why i gravitate towards crushing on celebrities and people i’m less than likely to meet. don’t get me wrong, i’ve crushed on “irl” guys, albeit only enough to count on three fingers — my close friend in middle school, one of my first college professors, and a kid i befriended earlier this year — but there is one big difference when it comes to crushing on the men on the big screen as opposed to a special irl someone. you can manipulate a celebrity crush in your mind, but once you pine for a boy that’s attainable, the fact that you have little control over what they do or how they feel about you becomes all too real and downright scary.

-as of right now, i’m too jealous, sensitive and insecure for all of that, and sadly, i’ve taken those 1990s teen movies to heart and it’s not very hard for me to convince myself that all i am is a bet — a fucking bet between a freddie prinze jr., a dulé hill and a paul walker.
+as of right now, i’m too jealous, sensitive and insecure for all of that, and sadly, i’ve taken those 1990s teen movies to heart and it’s not very hard for me to convince myself that all i am is a bet — between a freddie prinze jr., a dulé hill and a paul walker.

 i dunno when i’m going to be ready for my first kiss or my first boyfriend, but my grandpa used to tell me, “sometimes the best races are run by the horses who don’t sprint right out of the gate.” well, while i trot, let’s all collectively cross our fingers that when my time does come, i’ll experience that moment: